CookieComputing/MusicMaze/README.md

 "correct" path, you will hear notes that correspond to a specific melody desired, and it should be played in tune!
 Otherwise, you're probably on the wrong path.

-### What is the expected date of project completion?
-Well, I have to get it done *at some point*, but likely before my friend's birthday.

 ### Is there anything I should know?
 Yes!
 I'm actually using this project for various purposes, one of which is to learn to use PyCharm's various features and to finally transition from a purely text-editor based